 We have a legacy of handing out totally awesome prizes provided by our generous race partners including mountain bikes, VIA rail trips, flights to the Yukon, experiences from Parkbus and Explorer's Tread, and excellent products from some of our local sponsors.
 Also, our local stone winners medals are also held in high regard!
 CHECK THIS OUT!

 Where's the racecourse?

-The Subaru BPMR committee is hard at work finalizing this year's course, and are expecting to announce some new terrain shortly.
-Check HERE to see if it's been announced.
-In 2017, all courses will again be based out of, and finish in, Wiarton's Bluewater Park.
-Buff® Long Course racers are transported to the start by bus, and the Suntrail Course, Subaru Duathlon, Run Duathlon and Summer House Park Kids Race start and finish in Bluewater Park.
+In 2022, all courses will be based out of, and will finish in, Wiarton's Bluewater Park.
+Subaru Long Course, Suntrail Course, Run Duathlon and Summer House Park Kids Race all start and finish in Bluewater Park.

-I swore I lost something at the Subaru BPMR!
+I swore I lost something at the BPMR!
 Have you seen it?

 Please contact us here if you lost an item at a previous race.

 The team event always works a bit differently in the shorter courses than it does in the Subaru Long Course.
 See below:

 How does the Subaru Long Course Relay work?